in03/lossless-flip/README.md

 4. Within the shorcut properties, change "target" to the filepath of "lossless-flip.cmd"
 5. Give it a test!

+## Debug
+If for whatever reason this simple script causes you strife, Within 'lossless-flip.cmd' swap 'EXIT' above for 'PAUSE' and change shortcut in 'shell:startup' from "Minimized" to "Maximized".

 ## To do

 - Batch processing (whole directories at once)
 - Better error management (though there's not much to go wrong)
-- Use OpenCV to detect orientation and apply rotation automatically
+- Use OpenCV to detect orientation by looking for faces and sky and apply rotation automatically